-(Early College Students see Joint Enrollment Policy) Catawba College offers North Carolina Community College (NCCC) students the opportunity to take one course per semester (day or distance or online) through Catawba tuition-free.
+(Early College Students see Joint Enrollment Policy) Catawba College offers North Carolina Community College (NCCC) students the opportunity to take one course per semester (Traditional or Catawba Online) through Catawba tuition-free.
 The program is limited to full-time, degree-seeking students.
 Courses offered in the summer and at the graduate level are not included.
 Guidelines for the program are presented below.
-For additional information or clarification, please contact The Division of Distance and Online Education at 704.637.4772 or the Welcome Center at 704-637-4402.
+For additional information or clarification, please contact Catawba Online at 704.637.4772 or the Welcome Center at 704-637-4402.